Feminist pornography: Characteristics

 What sets feminist porn from mainstream porn is its intentions.
 Mainstream pornography is made for mass consumption, profit and arousal; feminist pornography is also made for arousal and profit, but also to create content that purposely shows agency, genuine pleasure, and challenges mainstream standards, like beauty and gender roles.
 One way to conceptualize these differences is through defining sexual objectification and sexual agency.
 Feminist pornography focuses on promoting sexual agency.

 Some pornographic actresses such as Nina Hartley, Ovidie, and Madison Young are also self-described sex-positive feminists, and state that they do not see themselves as victims of sexism.
 They defend their decision to perform in pornography as freely chosen, and argue that much of what they do on camera is an expression of their sexuality.
 It has also been pointed out that in pornography, women generally earn more than their male counterparts.
 Hartley is active in the sex workers' rights movement.

+What goes highly under-recognized is increasing interest in gay porn.
+There is no simple equation for feminist depictions of queer and lesbian porn when it is also directed to satisfy men's desire to sexualize the films and appropriate the sexualtiy.
+Lots of sex festivals and feminist sex positive films have emerged in the past decade focusing on the normalization of sex by way of its initial radicalization.
+The focus is on body, acceptance, safety for the actors and understanding that sexuality involves more than just the physical but emotional, social, political and more encompassing factors.

+Most feminist sex has stemmed from women's movements understanding that they do not want to lean away from sexuality, but they have to lean into it with a different lens - one focusing on safety first, pleasure second - something that should be reflected in sex between real life partners as well.